pretix/pretix-docs/docs/tutorial/event.md

 Since we already know the location for our event, we're going to put that location into pretix now.
 This information is optional and can still be changed later.
-Our input into the "location" field will be used to search OpenStreetMap for that location.
+Our input into the "Location" field will be used to search OpenStreetMap for that location.
-If the location can be found, the "geo coordinates" fields will be filled out automatically and the map preview will center on that location.
+If the location can be found, the "Geo coordinates" fields will be filled out automatically and the map preview will center on that location.
 If no results can be found for the input, the marker on the map can be dragged to the event location manually.
-This will automatically update the "geo coordinates" fields.
+This will automatically update the "Geo coordinates" fields.
-Alternatively, we can use the more advanced search function on [OpenStreetMap.org](https://www.openstreetmap.org) and copy the coordinates over to the "geo coordinates" fields.
+Alternatively, we can use the more advanced search function on [OpenStreetMap.org](https://www.openstreetmap.org) and copy the coordinates over to the "Geo coordinates" fields.

 We have to choose a currency for our event.
 We are going to select the Euro from the currency drop-down menu.